-Policy LE3: (preferred at stage) Alternative Regulation 2 19 Supports the co-location of non-industrial uses on industrial land (e.g. Residential uses on LSISs, as well as mixed use schemes on non-designated industrial land). -- --------------------------- --------- --
+Policy LE3: (preferred at stage) Supports the co-location of non-industri ses on -- -- -- --------

 Two reasonable alternatives to Policy LE3 Industrial Land have been identified and assessed.
 LE3 Alternative 1 performs the same as policy LE3.
 One uncertain effect has been identified in relation to IIA1 (Economy) for LE3 Alternative 2.
 This alternative policy allows for the co-location of housing on Local Strategic Industrial Sites.
 It is uncertain what impact this may have on the economy as it is dependent on where the housing is located, the magnitude of impact this may have on industrial floorspace, and the types of industry impacted.